splineai-cloud/COV-IR-Net/README.md

 # COV-IR-Net
 The coronavirus outbreak came to light on December 31, 2019 when China informed the WHO of a cluster of cases of pneumonia of an unknown cause in Wuhan City in Hubei Province.
-Subsequently the disease spread to more Provinces in China, and to the rest of the world.
+Subsequently, the disease spread to more Provinces in China, and the rest of the world.
 The WHO has now declared it a pandemic.
 The virus has been named SARS-CoV-2 and the disease is now called COVID-19. \
 It was found in early studies that patients present abnormalities in chest radiography images that are characteristic of those infected with COVID-19.
 We detect such features to classify the X-ray images as Normal , Pneumonia and Covid.

+I wanted to explore how transfer learning using Inception and Resnet performs to detect Pneumonia and COVID from X-ray image.
+I found that transfer learning-based models using Inception/Resnet produce extremely good results.
+I have trained the deep learning model using the RSNA dataset and various COVID data from open-source datasets.

 ## Biodata:
-I am a highschool student, machine learning and deep learning entusiast. \
+I am a high school student, keenly interested in machine learning and deep learning areas. \
-This is my summer project based on the ongoing pandemic of COVID-19.\
+This work I have done as a part of my two months summer internship project in the startup www.spline.ai .\
-All suggetions are welcome. \
+All suggestions are welcome. \
 Contact me by mail - hamza11223300@gmail.com

 ## Content :